 post

-We also hand out game balls, bring you through the stats of the week and we take your questions in the mailbag segment.
+Patrick and Greg also hand out game balls and we take your questions in the mailbag.
 That and more in this edition of the D3football.com Around the Nation podcast.
+The D3football.com Around the Nation podcast is a weekly conversation about NCAA Division III football, and has been running since 2007.

 Hit play, or subscribe to get this podcast on your mobile device.